sustentarea/logoclim/README.md

 These datasets can be reproduced by running the [Quarto](https://quarto.org/) notebooks located in the `qmd` folder.
-To create custom datasets, simply modify the notebooks to suit your requirements.
+To create other datasets, simply modify the notebooks to suit your requirements.

 ### Running the Model